 Virologic diagnostic testing of an HIV-exposed infant should be performed at age 14 to 21 days, at age 1 to 2 months, and at age 4 to 6 months.
 Virologic diagnostic testing should be considered at birth for infants at high risk of HIV infection and 2 to 4 weeks after discontinuation of prophylaxis for infants receiving combination neonatal ARV regimens (see below).

 Confirmation of HIV infection should be based on two positive virologic tests from separate blood samples, regardless of a child’s age.
-A positive HIV antibody test with confirmatory Western blot (or immunofluorescent antibody [IFA] assay) at age ≥18 months confirms HIV infection, except in occasional late seroreverters (see the Diagnostic Testing in Children with Perinatal HIV Exposure in Special Situations
+A positive HIV antibody test with supplemental Western blot (or immunofluorescent antibody [IFA] assay) at age ≥18 months generally confirms HIV infection; exceptions include late seroreverters (see Diagnostic Testing in Children with Perinatal HIV Exposure in Special Situations).1

 Virologic Testing at Birth (Optional)